As an Amazon Associate I earn from qualifying purchases.

 UAVs can also be classified based on the specific roles they are meant to play in particular military operations.
-Based on this we have the following UAVs:
+Based on these qualifications, we have the following UAVs:

-- Target and decoy UAVs – these can be used to provide ground as well as aerial gunnery at a target which simulates an enemy missile or aircraft.
+- Target and decoy UAVs – these can be used to provide ground as well as aerial gunnery at a target, and can simulate an enemy missile or aircraft.

-- Reconnaissance UAVs – these are used to provide intelligence at the battlefield.
+- Reconnaissance UAVs – these are used to provide intelligence on the battlefield.

-- Combat UAVs – have been used to provide attack capability for some high-risk missions.
+- Combat UAVs – these have been used to provide attack capability for some high-risk missions.

 - Civil and Commercial UAVs – these are those that have been designed to be used in civil and commercial applications.

 Classification based on autonomy of the UAVs